ItsMoss/Cervical-Screening/README.md

 + `test_cervical.py` - contains all unit tests for cervical.py

-+ `TrainingData/` - folder containing all test images used for SVM creation

 ### Running Main
 In order to properly run the main program do the following from your terminal: